 In Ontario, tallgrass prairie and savanna are found in southern and northwestern Ontario.
 In southern Ontario, tallgrass once covered approximately 1000 km2, but now only 21 km2 remains in about 130 remnant sites.
 The majority of these properties are in private ownership but there are approximately 25 publicly-owned sites in southern Ontario.
-Eight of these are described in some detail in this section and several others are listed on the back page.
+Eight of these are described in some detail in this section and several others are listed.
 Like any outing to a natural area, it is wise to wear long sleeves and pants and bring insect repellent, field guides, binoculars, a camera, and water.
 July and August are the best months to see a range of prairie flowers in bloom.

 Photos- Kenesserie Tallgrass Prairie, Chatham-Kent.